shellspec/shellspec/README.md

 #### `Pending` - pending example

-`Pending` is similar to `Skip`, but the test passes if the validation fails, and the test fails if the validation succeeds.
-This is useful if you want to specify that you will implement it later.
+`Pending` is similar to `Skip`, but the test passes if the verification fails, and the test fails if the verification succeeds.
+This is useful if you want to specify that you will implement something later.

 ```sh
 Describe 'Pending'